-Especially during the last nine months, we’ve learned that it’s possible to drive less if we need to, and that the knock-on effects for the environment are extremely positive.
+On the topic of pay-per-mile road tax, we’ve learned over the past year that it’s possible to drive less if we need to, and that the knock-on effects for the environment are extremely positive.

 It would be foolish to ignore the facts.
 The recent improvement in air quality has helped to save the lives of those with pre-existing health conditions, with as many as 11,000 deaths avoided in Europe.
 CO2 emissions fell by 17% globally during the Coronavirus outbreak – the lowest level seen since 2006.
 In Wuhan, there was a 63% reduction in nitrogen dioxide concentrations while the capital was in lockdown.

 We spoke to UK drivers and found that 72% of them plan to cut their mileage to reduce emissions now that lockdown is easing, but 93% feel that it’s hard to do.
 As a society that should be thinking about the future as much as the present, we need to continue this trend of lowering emissions by driving less, insisting on financial incentives for drivers to do so, and demanding that official advice around lowering carbon emissions becomes more readily available.

 So how do we encourage UK drivers to drive less?

 According to the results of our survey, only 49% of drivers are aware that short journeys of under a mile are the most polluting, while just 46% of drivers realise that transport is the biggest contributor to UK carbon emissions.
 This is the kind of information that should be known to anyone driving a car, so that they can make better-informed decisions before getting behind the wheel.